ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER DOS WITH DJGPP

     You need gcc and make from DJGPP.
 Make sure that the search PATH leads to gcc and make from DJGPP.
+Additionally the environment variable DJGPP must be set to a path leading to DJGPP.ENV.
+Note that make from DJGPP has some limitations:

+    - It does not understand the option -f.
+So copying mk_djgpp.mak to makefile is really mandatory.
+    - It does not support redirecting command output.
+So you will see all errors and warnings created by test programs.

   Use the command line, go to the 'seed7\src' directory and type:

     copy /Y mk_djgpp.mak makefile
     make depend